cocey/cocey.github.io/README.md

 9. Node.js
 10. Semantic UI

 I developed a case management application.
-It is a web based application.
+It is a web-based application.
 It is supporting all features of Salesforce case management.
-Also, all Salesforce data of customer, not only cases, migrated to the MySQL.
+Also, all Salesforce data of the customer, not only cases, migrated to MySQL.

 ### Biltam A.S.
 (Network, Data Center, Collaboration, Cisco Partner)
 > November 2015 – August 2018 | Software Development Team Leader